Fátima Bosch: Early life and education

-From 2021 to 2024, Bosch attended the Universidad Iberoamericana in Mexico City where she earned a bachelor's degree in fashion and apparel design.
+From 2021 to 2024, Bosch attended the Universidad Iberoamericana in Mexico City, where she completed bachelor's degree in fashion and apparel design.
+Her surname, Bosch, is of Catalan origin and means 'forest'.

 Pageantry

 Flor Tabasco 2018

-Bosch won the title of Flor Tabasco 2018, representing Teapa, competed against 16 contestants during the pageant finale held in the Centro de Convenciones Tabasco 2000 of Villahermosa on August 27, 2018.
+Bosch won Flor Tabasco, representing Teapa, competed against 16 contestants during the pageant finale held in the Centro de Convenciones Tabasco 2000 of Villahermosa on 25 April 2018.
 She was crowned by the outgoing titleholder, Bárbara Aranguren.